-DATE: August 8, 2017
+DATE: September 25, 2017

-TITLE: Conditional Use Permit No. 12-17, Development Agreement
+TITLE: Conditional Use Permit No. 12-17 and Tentative Tract Map

-10-17 and Tentative Tract Map 37331.
-A recommendation to the City Council for the approval of Conditional Use Permit, Development Agreement and Tentative Tract Map for the development of an indoor marijuana cultivation facility of eight buildings with a total floor area of 298,576 square feet.
-The Tentative Tract map will subdivide the existing lot into eight lots and a common area.
-The 15.10 acre project site (APN 665-110-006) is located on the north side of Dillon Road, approximately 750 feet east of Little Morongo Road in the Light Industrial (I-L) zone.
-Applicant: Gregory
+37331.
+A recommendation to the Planning Commission for the approval of a Conditional Use Permit to establish an indoor medical marijuana cultivation facility totaling approximately 300,000 square feet and a Tentative Tract Map to subdivide a property into eight lots and one common area.
+The 15.10 acre project site (APN 665-110-

+006) is located on the north side of Dillon Road, approximately 750 feet east of Little Morongo Road in the

+Light Industrial (I-L) zone.
+Applicant: Gregory Restum / New

-Restum / Green Acres Enterprises LLC
+Green Acres LLC